 International Studies Abroad’s spring, summer and fall study programs in Amman are all about discovering Arab culture.
 Jordan’s capital is an elegant city with a striking mix of ancient and new.
 Students visit historical sites like the Herculean Temple and the Umayyad Mosque, and learn the Arabic language on the beautiful campus of Al-Ahliyya Amman University.

-Choate Rosemary Hall offers a more immersive program.
+Language Vacations offers a more immersive Jordan study abroad program.
 It’s widely believed that full immersion is the best way to learn a language.
 Students in this program are placed in a homestay with an Arabic family, giving them ample opportunity to speak the language and experience Middle Eastern life from a local’s perspective during summer Arabic programs abroad.
 The excursions that come with the program—trips to Amman, to several Biblical sites including the area where John the Baptist held his ministry, and the Roman city of Jerash—complement the immersion experience.
 Study Arabic abroad this summer and be prepared to jump a level of classes in the fall.

 Whether you want to study abroad in Jordan in summer, find intensive Arabic language programs, or are dying to experience University of Jordan study abroad for you, follow the calling!
-(Why wait to answer?
+(Why wait to answer?!).
 With a variety of study abroad programs in Jordan to choose from, you are one step closer to an adventure of a lifetime.
 All you need to do is pick the right one for you.